syncfusion-content/document-processing-docs/Document-Processing/Web-apis/overview.md

 - **Security:** The image is designed with security best practices, ensuring that the document processing APIs are robust against common vulnerabilities.

-- **Customizability:** Users can extend and customize the Docker image to fit specific requirements, adding additional tools or adjusting configurations as needed.
+- **Flexibility:** Users can extend and customize the Docker image to fit specific requirements, adding additional tools or adjusting configurations as needed.

 ## Benefits